KasraCode/KC-WindowsTracker/README.md

 This files is the main core of the program.
 In this script,</br> the main software programs are written.
 Like Logging engine, pattern checker, etc ...
 <h2>ConfigJson.py</h2>
 This script used for creating config.json file and saving settings in that.
+<h2>AboutUs.py</h2>
+Open the about us window with UiFiles/AboutUs.ui file
 <h2>Libraries</h2>
 PyQt5 - watchdog